vdelacou/iblis-gatsby-starter/README.md

 ## Thanks

-- [Gatsby](https://www.gatsbyjs.org) for make so easy to deploy static site and finally get read of wordpress
+- [Gatsby](https://www.gatsbyjs.org) for make so easy to deploy static site and finally get rid of wordpress
 - [Material-UI](https://material-ui.com/) for the fantastic work
-- [Formik](https://jaredpalmer.com/formik/) for make the form so easy to control

 ## License